mdfarragher/DLR/Regression/HousePricePrediction/README.md

 In this assignment, you're going to build an app that trains a deep neural network on a dataset of house prices in the state of California.

 So the first thing you'll need is the data file with house prices.
-The 1990 California cencus has exactly what we need.
+The 1990 California census has exactly what we need.

 Download the [California 1990 housing census](https://github.com/mdfarragher/DLR/blob/master/Regression/HousePricePrediction/california_housing.csv) and save it as **california_housing.csv**.